All you need to know about Taylor Swift’s The Tortured Poets Department album

 Similar to her releases of Folklore (2020), Midnights (2022) and 1989 (Taylor’s Version) (2023), Swift will be releasing multiple variant packages of TTPD in both vinyl and CD.

-The four here are dubbed The Manuscript Edition, The Bolter Edition, The Albatross Edition and The Black Dog Edition – the last of which she announced during in her second Singapore Eras Tour concert on March 3.
+The four here are dubbed The Manuscript Edition, The Bolter Edition, The Albatross Edition and The Black Dog Edition – the last of which she announced during her second Singapore Eras Tour concert on March 3.

 Each variant features a different front and back cover, and contains one bonus track – The Manuscript, The Bolter, The Albatross and The Black Dog respectively.